 Nature's Use of Nicotine

-- Medical News Today: Eating Foods With Nicotine Could Help Prevent Parkinson's Disease
+- Medical News Today: Can Dietary Nicotine Help Fight Parkinson's Disease?

 - PLOS Biology: Nicotine's Defensive Function in Nature